shrutidoshi94/Google-Data-Analytics-Professional-Certificate/CaseStudy1: Cyclistic Bike Share/README.md

 > How do annual members and casual riders use Cyclistic bikes differently?

-The cleaned data is imported into Tableau for analysis and the figures plotted are displayed in the following.
+The cleaned data is imported into Tableau for analysis and the figures plotted are displayed below: